Water Conservation and Protection

 - The City of Durango Water Utilities page has information on smart irrigation systems.

 - Be considerate of potential water runoff pollution from yard care, pet waste, and car washing.
-Visit the City of Durango Stormwater Management web page for more information.
+The City of Durango Stormwater Management page has more information.

 - Fats, Oils, and Grease (FOG) deposits can cause backups in our sewer system that lead to sanitary issues and high maintenance costs.
 Never pour grease down the drain.
-For more information on what you can do, visit the City of Durango Wastewater web page.
+Restaurant and food-service workers should review all guidelines and regulations on the FOG program .

 - Contact the City of Durango Water Utilities department if you are concerned about the water quality at your home or business, or if you suspect you have a problem with backflow or cross connection contamination.

-- The City of Durango Water Utilities website has information on where we get our drinking water, the community Water Master Plan, Drought Management Plan, water and sewer rate studies, and the Vulnerability, Consequences, and Adaptation Planning Scenarios (VCAPS) report.
+- The City of Durango Utilities Division has information on where we get our drinking water, the community Water Master Plan, Drought Management Plan, water and sewer rate studies, and the Vulnerability, Consequences, and Adaptation Planning Scenarios (VCAPS) report.

-- Stormwater Master Plan implementation and management of Colorado Discharge Permit System MS4 Permit.
+- Stormwater Master Plan guides implementation and management of Colorado Discharge Permit System MS4 Permit.

-- Offering education and tours of our new Santa Rita Water Reclamation Facility (wastewater treatment).
+- Santa Rita Water Reclamation Facility (wastewater treatment).